Learning and development

 Members of this group have a responsibility to contribute to safeguarding adults, but do not have specific organisational responsibility or statutory authority to intervene.

-See your own organisation/ agency for support/ awareness, or consult NSAB Competency Framework and Learning Pathway and Local Procedures and Guidance (links above).
+See your own organisation or agency for support or awareness, or consult NSAB Competency Framework and Learning Pathway and Local Procedures and Guidance (link above).

 Basic Safeguarding Adults Awareness Trainer's Pack

 This level 1 Safeguarding Adults Awareness Trainers Pack has been developed to support you in delivering Safeguarding Adults awareness training to your staff team.

 This pack contains all the information that we would expect staff to know at this level, as well as a couple of group exercises to promote discussion and thought about safeguarding adults.

 - What does Safeguarding mean?